patleeman/VSNotes/README.md

 ![](https://github.com/patleeman/VSNotes/raw/master/img/vsnotes_path_detection_completed.png)

-### Snippets
+### Default Template

 [New in 0.2.0] VS Notes will automatically execute a snippet after creating a note to pre-populate the note with a handy form template.
-The default snippet is called vsnotes and created for the markdown language.
+The default snippet is called `vsnote_template_default` and created for the markdown language.
 You can override it by adding this option to your settings.json file and pointing it to a [custom snippet you've created](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

 ```
   "vsnotes.defaultSnippet": {
     "langId": "markdown",
-    "name": "vsnotes"
+    "name": "vsnote_template_default"
   },
 ```